ChrickeR/chricker.github.io/_posts/assignments/2023-03-09-how_to_tackle_digtalization.md

 Ultimately, digitalization is not just about technology, but about transforming the way a business operates.
 IT is an important part of this process, but it is not the only element.
 Businesses need to think holistically about digitalization and embrace technology as a natural part of their business.

-I'm going to break it down into two parts and explore each part in a series of blog posts.
-First, I'm going to look at how to Enable Digital, and then I'm going to explore Being Digital.
+I'm going to break it down into pieces and explore each piece in a series of blog posts.
 I'm looking forward to this journey and I hope you'll join me as I explore this topic!

 ![Digital transformation - Mindmap](/assets/images/mindmap.PNG)